almostearthling/when-command/support/docs/tasks.md

 ## Command

-Command tasks execute a command at the OS level which can be any kind of executable, that is, both scripts and binaries are accepted command.
+Command tasks execute a command at the OS level which can be any kind of executable, that is, both scripts and binaries are accepted commands.
 The command, along with its arguments and startup folder, must be provided by the user.

 ![WhenTaskCommand](graphics/when-task-command.png)